Ground Zero of Disaster Relief

 The Wagner Response

 In a disaster zone, precision saves lives.
-In modern times, natural disasters makes the simple moisture meter a rebuilding tool.
-Make your knowledge of MC measurement a matter of fact to be help you develop a successful disaster relief plan.
+In modern times, natural disasters make the simple moisture meter a rebuilding tool.
+Make your knowledge of MC measurement a matter of fact to help you develop a successful disaster relief plan.

 - Woodworker Peter Parfitt Finds Satisfaction in Helping Others - February 1, 2018

 - What Do These Moisture Meter Readings Mean? - August 23, 2017